 High cereal fibre intake reduces type-2 diabetes risk.
 Consuming fruits and legumes high in fibre can reduce type-2 diabetes risk as well as oxidative stress.

-Components in high fibre food that may be protective against chronic disease risk are resistant starch, magnesium, phenolic compounds etc .
+Components in high fibre food that may be protective against chronic disease risk are a resistant starch, magnesium, phenolic compounds etc .